 Foo Fighters Tone Tips

-When you have tried all the suggested settings and just can’t seem to get it right, consider the following common troubleshooting tips.
+Have you tried all the suggested settings and just can’t seem to get it right?
+Then consider the following common troubleshooting tips.

 - If your amplifier is not able to get the thick crunchy sound that Foo Fighters uses, try a distortion pedal.
 Some great models can get these sounds quite easily.